re3zy/sigma-s3-upload/README.md

-# S3 File Upload React App with Pre-signed URLs
+# S3 File Upload Plugin with Pre-signed URLs

 This application enables secure file uploads to AWS S3 using pre-signed URLs from Sigma workbooks, implemented as a Sigma plugin.
 It provides a secure way to handle file uploads and downloads without exposing AWS credentials to end users, while tying unstructured data to structured data within the Sigma environment!